ccarterc/nodecr/README.md

 ## Special Preprocessor Params

-Added the ability to set the resize and sharpen params.
+Added the ability to use any image magick commands (requires image magick).
 Here is an example:

 ```Javascript
 var nodecr = require('nodecr'),